Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Simulation Studies

-Table \ref{tab:p2knsel}\, shows a summary of numbers of selected features in 4 different groups by retaining features with SDBs not smaller than 0.1 times the maximum SDB (ie, by thresholding relative SDBs with 0.1).
-Figure \ref{fig:p2kamlps} shows the boxplots of the 50 AMLPs of the prediction on 2000 test cases given different methods.
-We see that BLRHL (using {\it t}/GHS/NEG priors) with $\alpha = 1$ gives substantially better predictions and feature selections for most of the data sets than other choices of $\alpha$ and LASSO.
+Figure \ref{fig:p2kamlps} shows boxplots of the 50 AMLPs for each method on 2000 test cases.
+From these plots, we see that BLRHL (using {\it t}/GHS/NEG priors) with $\alpha = 1$ gives substantially better predictions for most of the datasets than the other choices of $\alpha$ (as well as LASSO).
 LASSO and BLRHL with very large and very small $\alpha$ do not predict well.
-Note that the AMLPs of all runs with $\alpha=0.2$ are \textit{infinity}, so not shown in Figure \ref{fig:p2kamlps}.
-BLRHL with moderate $\alpha=4$ does well in omitting the absolute ``hay'' from the ``needles'' with a less distinctive boundary because of the lighter tails.
-However, we see that it has large chance of missing the weaker feature $x_2$, therefore gives poorer predictions most of times, which is also due to over-shrinkage of the signals.
-Therefore, the choice of $\alpha$ is critical for BLRHL to work well for high-dimensional classification, and $\alpha=1$ is recommended based on our investigations.
+Note that the AMLPs of all runs with $\alpha=0.2$ are \textit{infinity}; these are not shown in Figure \ref{fig:p2kamlps}.
+Therefore, the choice of $\alpha$ is critical for BLRHL to work well for high-dimensional classification, and $\alpha=1$ is recommended based on our investigation in these simulated datasets with super-sparse signals.